Updated, November 2020.

 If we’re open, below are some contingency plans we’re discussing.
 Ultimately, we can assure you that you’ll get the core resort experience.

-At this point, the resort and recreation activities are open, but restaurants are not.
+Restaurants are open at this time, but with limited seating.
 Here are some of the things we’re doing, which will change as time goes on.

 - Cottages all have BBQs, and we have a BBQ patio for guests in rooms to use.

-- The Boathouse We will be unable to accommodate guests not staying at the resort, and guests staying at the resort may be required to make reservations.
+- 1885 will be unable to accommodate guests not staying at the resort.
+Guests staying at the resort can make a reservation if they please but not necessary.
 That being said, we’re happy to deliver meals on real plates and real cutlery anywhere on the property within reason for a resort-wide dining experience.

 In the interest of social distancing, we will probably need to change group activities and reduce seating in areas like the pool and similar.

-- Our indoor pool and fitness centre will remain closed until further notice, but our outdoor pool is open.
+- Our fitness center will remain closed until further notice, but our indoor pool will be opening in December!

-- Group hikes, wine tastings and similar may be cancelled.
+- Group hikes, wine tastings, and similar are canceled.
 We will find ways to still offer similar experiences.

-- The most popular activities – self-guided kayaking and hikes, the farm, tubing and fishing will still be available of course.
+- The most popular activities – like self-guided hiking, snowshoeing, skating etc. will be open.

-As we move towards reopening, we have spent considerable time discussing our housekeeping guidelines, researching best practices (which don’t really seem to exist yet) and generally pondering the issue of keeping staff and guests safe during a pandemic.
+We have spent considerable time discussing our housekeeping guidelines, researching best practices (which don’t really seem to exist yet), and generally pondering the issue of keeping staff and guests safe during a pandemic.
 With many infections being fully asymptomatic, there is no way to easily identify higher risk staff or guests, and so our policies are built around the idea that anyone could be a carrier.
 We want sensible policies in line with science, which means that no simple test will tell us whether someone is infected.